muhannadnouri/Professional_and_Technical_Writing/README.md

-# Professional_and_Technical_Writing
+# Professional and Technical Writing

-Professional and Technical Writing
+This is a respository containg writing samples from my professional and technical writing communications class taken at the University of Calgary